-On May 30, 2011, the Company entered into a definitive agreement relating to the acquisition by the Company of an option to acquire the El Carrizal Concession for \$114,456 (U.S.\$120,000) and 400,000 common shares of the Company (issued and valued at \$40,000).
+On May 30, 2011, the Company entered into a definitive agreement relating to the acquisition by the Company of an option to acquire the El Carrizal Concession for \$114,456 (U.S. \$120,000) and 400,000 common shares of the Company (issued and valued at \$40,000).
 The option is exercisable at any time until May 30, 2017 for U.S. \$100.

-Subsequent to December 31, 2012, Unigold entered into an agreement (the "Agreement") with Terreno Resources Corp. ("Terreno") to sell its option to acquire 100% of the El Carrizal concession.
+In the first quarter of 2013, Unigold entered into an agreement (the "Agreement") with Terreno Resources Corp. ("Terreno") to sell its option to acquire 100% of the El Carrizal concession.
+The agreement was amended June 4, 2013.
 As consideration for the purchase of the option, Terreno will issue to Unigold a total of 11,500,000 common shares in the capital of Terreno (the "Terreno Shares") and make cash payments totaling \$1,000,000.
-An initial \$50,000 cash payment is due immediately with the 11,500,000 common share issuance and a further cash payment of \$250,000 is due on the exercise of the option by Terreno.
-Two further cash payments of \$350,000 will be due on the 12 and 24 month anniversaries of the date Terreno exercises the option.
+An initial \$50,000 cash payment was received in the first quarter of 2013.
+Terreno will issue 5,750,000 common shares on exercise of the option and registration with the relevant authorities in the Dominican Republic.
+An additional issue of 5,750,000 common shares of Terreno to Unigold will occur as soon as practicable after such time as such issuance will not result in Unigold holding more than 10% of Terreno's common shares outstanding.
+A further cash payment of \$250,000 is due within twelve months of the exercise of the option by Terreno.
+Two further cash payments of \$350,000 will be due within the 24 and 36 month anniversaries of the date Terreno exercises the option.
 In addition, Unigold will be granted a 2% net smelter returns royalty, of which half (leaving Unigold with a royalty equal to 1% of net smelter returns) can be repurchased by Terreno for US\$1,000,000.
 Unigold will be entitled to receive an additional 5,000,000 common shares of Terreno in the event that 2,000,000 ounces of gold are delineated on the property by Terreno on a National Instrument 43-101 compliant basis, in any category of resource.
 All such common shares of Terreno which may be issued to Unigold pursuant to the Agreement will be subject to a hold period which will run for a period of four months from the time of the issue of such common shares.

 The closing of the transaction contemplated by the Agreement remains subject to the final approval of the TSX Venture Exchange and the shareholders of Terreno.
+The Agreement has been extended to March 31, 2014, due to uncertain market conditions and regulatory delays in the Dominican Republic obtaining the exploration concession.
 The transaction involves non-arm's length parties.
-Terreno is considered a non-arm's length party of Unigold as a result of the fact an investor hold more than 10% of each company.
+The transaction involves non-arm's length party of Unigold as a result of the fact an investor holds more than 10% of each company.